mimblewimble/grin/SECURITY.md

 ## Responsible Disclosure

-For all security related issues, Grin has two main points of contact:
+For all security related issues, Grin has 3 main points of contact:

 * Daniel Lehnberg, daniel.lehnberg at protonmail.com
 * Ignotus Peverell, igno.peverell at protonmail.com
+* hashmap, hashmap.dev at protonmail.com

-Send all communications to both parties and expect a reply within 48h.
+Send all communications to all parties and expect a reply within 48h.
 Public keys can be found at the end of this document.

 ## Vulnerability Handling